-The target will be achieved through the implementation of fabric improvements and greater use of self-generated renewable energy.
+The target will be achieved through the implementation of fabric improvements and greater use of self-generated renewable energy, design and building of an energy centre is being progressed.
 Interim targets will be further defined and quantified based on the Masterplan outputs but are expected to include improvements to insulation and switching to LED lighting in the least energy efficient Quads by the end of 2025.